Zoo & Conservation Science at Otterbein

-In partnership with the Columbus Zoo and Aquarium and the Ohio Wildlife Center, the Otterbein University Department of Biology and Earth Science has developed an innovative curriculum for an exciting new major.
-Starting in fall 2012, students can earn a B.A. or B.S. degree in Zoo and Conservation Science.
+In partnership with the Columbus Zoo and Aquarium and the Ohio Wildlife Center, the Otterbein University Department of Biology and Earth Science developed an innovative curriculum for an exciting major.
+Students can earn a B.A. or B.S. degree in Zoo and Conservation Science.

 This unique, cutting-edge major allows students to explore animals, their husbandry and health, while developing the critical thinking skills needed to frame and solve problems occurring in zoo environments or in wild animal populations that come in contact with human populations.